-The administrative expenses of the Group mainly include administrative staff costs, rent and rate, and other sundry expenses.
-The Group's administrative expenses decreased by approximately 15.1% from approximately HK\$41.1 million for the year ended 31 December 2017 to approximately HK\$34.9 million for the year ended 31 December 2018, primarily due to the recognition of the Listing expenses of approximately HK\$14.0 million incurred for the preparation of the Listing during the year ended 31 December 2017.
+The administrative expenses of the Group mainly include administrative staff costs, depreciation of office eqipment and right-of-use assets, and other sundry expenses.
+The Group's administrative expenses decreased by approximately 13.8% from approximately HK\$34.9 million for the year ended 31 December 2018 to approximately HK\$30.1 million for the year ended 31 December 2019.